Indigo253931/rapid-prototype/readme.md

 // 		 About
 /////////////////////////////

-Main Strain is a strain reccomendation service built to enable cannabis to read, create, update and delete a strain reccomendation.
+My Strain is a cannabis strain pairing guide.

-Users will also be able to submit a form which will provide a list of strain reccomendations based on information submitted in the form.
-The form attributes will be CRUD-able.

 	Results provided may be sorted based on best pairing, or randomly shuffled to provide a variety of choices for the user.

+		Categories and their subcategories include but are not limited to the following:
+		 Activities: (studying, surfing, meditation, etc.)
+		 Conditions (insomnia, cancer, etc.)
+		 Symptoms: (headache, nausea, etc.)
+		 Beverages (coffee, beer, wine, etc.)
+		 Food (recipies, ingredients, etc.)
+		 Music (genres, songs, albums, etc.)
+		 Films (genres, movies, episodes)
+		 Games

+ Additionally, users are enabled to create, read, update and delete a strain pairing reccomendation.

 /////////////////////////////